nishkohli96/eslint-config/README.md

 |[semi](https://eslint.org/docs/latest/rules/semi)||
 |[use-isnan](https://eslint.org/docs/latest/rules/use-isnan)||

-Only the eslint rule(s) listed below will give an error and will have to be manually fixed.
+The eslint rule(s) listed below will give an error and will have to be manually fixed.

 | Rule Name |
 |-|